 I moved to New York City eight years ago in order to begin my M.F.A. in Poetry at New York University.
 The same month I began my studies, I was asked to compose for my first play, which was performed inside St. Mark’s Church in the Lower East Side.
 That play led to another project, and then another.
 I have since finished my M.F.A. in Poetry and am still composing for theater.
 My intention in applying to Yale is to expand and develop my craft as a composer.
-Though I feel fulfilled with my creative projects, I would benefit from the challenge and inquiry of peer composers and experienced mentors.
+Though I feel fulfilled with my creative projects, I would benefit from the challenge and inquiry of a community of both peer and mentoring composers.
 I feel particularly suited to Yale’s program because of David Lang’s similarly interdisciplinary work.
 The athenaeum of resources at Yale would be an infinite treasure, one that I am sure would enrich my current practice.
 My ideal would be to continue composing for theater in the city while obtaining my Masters at Yale.

 My compositions explore how multiplayer alternate realities (whether musically, digitally, or theatrically created) can foster trust and empathy in communities.
-I seek to examine the ways oppression and power structures are built into the fabric of collaborative “play” spaces, both on and offline, and how we can reclaim those spaces by modeling kind, respectful, and radically honest communication.
+I seek to examine the ways oppression and power structures are built into the fabric of collaborative “play” spaces, both on and offline, and how we can reclaim those spaces by modeling kind, respectful, and radically honest communication in the creative process.
 I specialize in choral works because, simply, they are what I love most.
 The act of performing a chorale is a perfect metaphor for collaboration in any field — it requires empathy, extreme focus, and the malleable coordination of skill sets in order to succeed in a mutually defined goal.
 For instance, I love it when a group of singers adjust their timing because they hear the rise and fall in one another’s breath.

 I am theater artist because I believe that music and theater are not entertainment commodities — they are types of alternate realities and they are powerful mediums.
 They can be safe spaces where we examine, reconstruct, and transform the “errors” in our world, re-create narrative structures, and reshape our reality to better serve humanity.
 My compositions, therefore, are not just about creating something beautiful — my work is about healing through collaboration.